Class Policies & FAQ’s

 Destruction of Property

-If you destroy any property at The PIT or Simple Studios, whether it is by accident or on purpose, you will be liable for the cost of repair.
+If you destroy any property at The PIT, or any PIT affiliated spaces, whether it is by accident or on purpose, you will be liable for the cost of repair.

 You will not be allowed to attend more classes, or to register for another class, until payment arrangements have been made to replace the destroyed property.